-The second stage is also known as Terminal Value, this is the business’s cash flow after the first stage.
-The Gordon Growth formula is used to calculate Terminal Value at an annual growth rate equal to the 10-year government bond rate of 2.9%.
-We discount this to today’s value at a cost of equity of 13.9%.
+We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 10-year government bond rate of 1.7%.
+We discount the terminal cash flows to today's value at a cost of equity of 9.6%.

-The total value is the sum of cash flows for the next five years and the discounted terminal value, which results in the Total Equity Value, which in this case is US$33.2b.
-To get the intrinsic value per share, we divide this by the total number of shares outstanding, or the equivalent number if this is a depositary receipt or ADR.
-This results in an intrinsic value of $22.91.
-Compared to the current share price of $12.22, the stock is quite undervalued at a 47% discount to what it is available for right now.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$26b.
+In the final step we divide the equity value by the number of shares outstanding.
+Compared to the current share price of US$13.1, the company appears a touch undervalued at a 26% discount to where the stock price trades currently.
+The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-You don’t have to agree with my inputs, I recommend redoing the calculations yourself and playing with them.
-Because we are looking at Freeport-McMoRan as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighed average cost of capital, WACC) which accounts for debt.
-In this calculation I’ve used 13.9%, which is based on a levered beta of 1.55.
-This is derived from the Bottom-Up Beta method based on comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.
+The calculation above is very dependent on two assumptions.
+The first is the discount rate and the other is the cash flows.
+Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
+Given that we are looking at Freeport-McMoRan as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
+In this calculation we've used 9.6%, which is based on a levered beta of 1.453.
+Beta is a measure of a stock's volatility, compared to the market as a whole.
+We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 - Financial Health: Does FCX have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.